brokechubb/jakeybot-degen/docs/DISCORD_QUICKSTART.md

 3. **Extend Timeouts**: Use `/extend_timeout` for longer sessions
 4. **Get Smart Tips**: Use `/smart_suggestions` for workflow optimization
 5. **Monitor Time**: Check `/timeout_status` to plan your work
+6. **Plan Your Workflow**: Since only one tool works at a time, plan your tool usage sequence

 ---

 **🎯 That's it!
-JakeyBot is now ready to enhance your Discord server with AI-powered tools and intelligent suggestions.**
+JakeyBot is now ready to enhance your Discord server with AI-powered tools and intelligent suggestions.
+Remember: one tool at a time for optimal performance!**